skeoop/skeoop.github.io/index.md

 <td markdown="span">
 [Sample Programming Problems](week15/Sample-Problems.pdf)
 In project demo, please prepare presentation of design and interesting technology.
 Don't just show code in Eclipse (unreadable and not very educational).

+**Closed Internet** the exam is closed Internet.
+You can use the Java and JavaFX API docs **on your own computer** but not from the Internet.
+Since beginning of the course, students were instructed to install Java API locally.
+Note that the JavaFX API docs are separate from the Java SE API.
 </td>
 </tr>
 </table>